-The chancellor serves as the campus executive officer and spokesperson for the campus and is responsible for assuring the quality of academic programs and campus services including areas such as strategic planning, budgeting, community outreach, philanthropy, marketing, and alumni relations.
+The Chancellor serves as the campus executive officer and spokesperson for the campus and is responsible for assuring the quality of academic programs and campus services including areas such as strategic planning, budgeting, community outreach, philanthropy, marketing, and alumni relations.

-The director of Academic Affairs is responsible for leadership in shaping academic policy and practice, sustaining academic standards and overall representation of the campus's academic interests.
-Responsibilities include overseeing the Learning Center, the Academic Advising Center, the Office of the Registrar, Continuing Education, Information Technology (including the Cotler Computer Center) and providing liaison with the Ciletti Memorial Library.
+The Director of Academic Affairs is responsible for leadership in shaping academic policy and practice, sustaining academic standards, and overall representation of the campus's academic interests.
+Responsibilities include overseeing the Learning Center, the Academic Advising Center, the Office of the Registrar, Continuing Education, Information Technology (including the Cotler Computer Center), and providing liaison with the Ciletti Memorial Library.

-The Director of Development is responsible for providing leadership, strategic direction, management and coordination for all fundraising efforts.
-The director of Development plays a key role in identifying, cultivating, and soliciting major donors to ensure the campus's programs and goals are realized.
+The Director of Campus Development is responsible for providing leadership, strategic direction, management, and coordination for all fundraising efforts.
+The director plays a key role in identifying, cultivating, and soliciting major donors to ensure the campus's programs and goals are realized.

-The Director of Strategic Communications is responsible for overseeing campus marketing and branding, communications, website, social media, publications, media relations and crisis communications.
-The Director of Strategic Communications leads the effort in articulating the distinctiveness of the campus and its amazing students, faculty and alumni locally, regionally and nationally.
+The Director of Strategic Communications is responsible for overseeing campus marketing and branding, communications, website, social media, publications, media relations, and crisis communications.
+The Director of Strategic Communications leads the effort in articulating the distinctiveness of the campus and its amazing students, faculty, and alumni locally, regionally, and nationally.

 The Director of Community Engagement is responsible for acting as a leader and Penn State liaison to the local community.
 This position serves as the campus' community collaborator, working with community members and leaders to bring the expertise, research, and resources of Penn State University to bear on pressing problems, including community revitalization and economic development.
 This position oversees all activities for youth; professional development programming that assists working adults and employers keep pace with their ever-changing training and educational needs; and LionLaunch, a community-based entrepreneurship program.